 The qualifier groups were announced on June 4, 2021.
-They are as follows:

 The winner of each group will advance to the Finals.
 The second and third-place finishers in each group, respectively, will compete in a head-to-head Stone-Off (Atlas stone over bar event).
 The winner of each Stone-Off will advance to the Finals.

 [Related: 11 Deadlift Benefits That Are Backed By Science]

 Here’s a complete rundown of every event on every day of competition at the 2021 WSM.
 There will be 14 events in total, including a train pull and the new Titan’s Turntable.